ExpHP/rsp2/README.md

 `rsp2` won't run out of the box; among the things you will need:

-* `python3` with `spglib`, `phonopy`, and `scipy` packages installed.
+* `python3` with `spglib` and `scipy` installed.
+* `phonopy` is an optional requirement.  (`rsp2` now reimplements most of what it needs from phonopy, but retains the ability to use phonopy directly for purposes of comparison).
-* You will need to build a dynamically-linked LAMMPS.
-See the [`lammps-sys 0.3.0` readme](https://github.com/ExpHP/lammps-sys/tree/v0.3.0).
+* You may wish to build your own copy of LAMMPS and make it available through `pkg-config`, if you require MPI to work.
+See the [`lammps-sys 0.5.0` readme](https://github.com/ExpHP/lammps-sys/tree/v0.5.0).
+    * If you do not need MPI support, lammps will automatically be built, but will likely be linked against the `mpi_stubs` library.
+This may cause incompatibilities with the rest of rsp2, which brazenly assumes that lammps was built against whatever implementation of MPI is found by `rsmpi`.
+In this case, for now it is recommended that you build with `--no-default-features` to disable `rsmpi` support.

-If you have trouble, open an issue.
+If you have trouble, please open an issue.

 # Running

 > `cargo run --bin=rsp2 -- --help` and *good luck*

-Because there is currently exactly one person who needs to use the code (who also happens to be the author), the CLI binaries have no stable interface.
-Config files, CLI arguments, inputs and outputs undergo major revisions on a whim with the needs of the author.
+Because there is currently one or *maybe two* people who need to use the code (and this count includes the author!), the CLI binaries have no stable interface.
+Config files, CLI arguments, inputs and outputs undergo major revisions on a complete whim.

 # License